lgnbhl/BFS/README.md

 target="_blank">pxweb</a> package to query the Swiss Federal Statistical Office PXWEB API.
 PXWEB is an API structure developed by Statistics Sweden and other national statistical institutions (NSI) to disseminate public statistics in a structured way.
+To query the Geo Admin STAC API, this package is using the [rstac](https://brazil-data-cube.github.io/rstac/) package.
+STAC is a specification of files and web services used to describe geospatial information assets.

 You can clean the column names of the datasets automatically using `janitor::clean_names()` by adding the argument `clean_names = TRUE` in